 Types of IUDs

 IUDs are t-shaped devices about the size of a quarter, made of polyethylene plastic.
 Once your doctor inserts any type of IUD in your uterus, you should refrain from having sex for 24 hours.
-Additionally, you should not take a bath or insert any other object into your vagina (such as a tampon or douche product) during that 24-hour period.
+Additionally for IUD recovery time, you should not take a bath or insert any other object into your vagina (such as a tampon or douche product) during that 24-hour period.

 The reason for waiting for 24 hours is due to the risk of infection.
 The IUD insertion process requires the doctor to pass instruments through your vagina, cervix and into your uterus.
 It disturbs the protective mucous lining of those organs.
 If an infection is able to get into your uterus, it can be very serious.
 Abstaining from sex helps protect you from developing a serious pelvic inflammatory disease.
 Also, you may experience uncomfortable side effects that occur for a day or two after your IUD is inserted.